QuantumMisaka/ATST-Tools/README.md

 AutoNEB example ix on update, Dimer example is preparing

 ## Next Examples
-- CO-Fe100: CO dissociation on Fe(100) surface, in this example we will focus on setting `magmom` during NEB calculation, which is important for spin-polarized magnetic system.
+- FTS Fe5C2-510: FTS process on Fe5C2(510) surface.
+Which is the final goal, in this example we will focus on setting `magmom` during NEB calculation, which is important for spin-polarized magnetic system.
+- - CO dissocation process and C vacancy generation process
+- - C-C coupling process
-- TS of MTM process by H2O2 in Cu/Ag-ZSM5 system, including:
+- TS of MTM process by H2O2 in Cu/Ag-ZSM5 system, which is a example of large catalysis system. will including:
 - - proton transfer process
 - - CH4 dissociation process
 - - CH3OH generation process
 - - H2O2 dissociation process
-- FTS Fe5C2-510: FTS process on Fe5C2(510) surface.
-Which is the final goal, including
-- - CO dissocation process and C vacancy generation process
-- - C-C coupling process

 ## Developing